harveygleeson/time_series_DTW/README.md

 KNeighborsClassifier.

 ### Task 2.2, 2.3: Comparing Performance of Custom Classifier with Custom Metric Function and Euclidian Distances
-Below I measure the performance of the Sklearn implementation of the KNeighborsClassifier with my new metric
+Here I measure the performance of the Sklearn implementation of the KNeighborsClassifier with my new metric
 function.
 I test initially with 1NN and compare with the custom classifier, as expected, the results are the
 same.
 Then I experiment with 2 and 3 nearest neighbours of the sklearn implementation, in order to see the
 effect on the results.
 Finally, I check the performance of the model using euclidian distance with 2 and 3